THE REALITY OF FINDING WORK IN BERLIN IN 2023

-The Reality Of Finding Work In Berlin In 2022 – It’s hard to believe that in early 2020, I hosted a workshop about how to find a job in Berlin, inspired by one of my blog posts on that very topic.
-At the time, I shared a slide that read “Finding a job in Berlin is almost a job in itself.” and advised that while it was possible to find a job in Berlin, that it was easier for some than it was for others.
-As the workshop unfolded and people shared their personal stories with one another, we collectively realized that this is an undeniable truth.
+In early 2020, I hosted a workshop about how to find a job in Berlin, inspired by one of my Berlin Life guides on that very topic.
+At the time, I shared a slide that read “Finding a job in Berlin is almost a job in itself.” and openly admitted that while it’s possible to find a job in Berlin, it’s easier for some than it was for others.
+As the workshop unfolded and people shared their personal stories, we collectively realized this was (and is!) an undeniable truth.
 Fast forward to July 2023, when I hosted a Berlin Life community event, meetup attendees reported experiencing the exact same issues even with all the hype around labor shortages and changing immigration laws.

-Why Is It So Hard To Find Work In Berlin?
+Why It Can Be Hard To Find Work In Berlin

-It depends on a number of factors, including what you do for a living, which languages you speak, whether or not you need a work permit, your level of education, how much money you have, your gender, your age, and sooooooo much more.
+It depends on several factors, like what you do for a living, which languages you speak, if you need a work permit, your level of education, how much money you have, your gender, your age, and sooooooo much more.

 1) Finding a job in Berlin is easier if your job is in demand